honeybadgerofdoom/blank_web_app/README.md

 ### April Kelly
 <img src="/images/april.jpg" width=250 />
-April is a senior in the computer science department and works for Alpha Security in Aspen, CO as resident UNIX ~~neckbeard~~ sysadmin.
+April is a senior in the computer science department and works for Alpha Security in Aspen, CO as resident UNIX sysadmin/programmer.
 Outside of class, she enjoys looking for security vulnerabilities and developing hypochondria from reading random articles on PubMed.
 She hopes to go to medical school one day.

 <img src="/images/matt-selfie.jpg" width=250 />
 Matt is a senior in the CS Department, works on Dr. Shrideep Pallickara's research project doing UI and web development, and is a UTA for cs314.
 In his free time Matt likes to play music, ride bicycles, and eat tacos.